klodianimeri/angular2-horizontal-slider/README.md

 ## Angular 2 Horizontal Slider

 You can configure your slider to show different nummber of slides in different screen sizes.
 There are supported 4 screesizes xs, sm, md, lg.
-The default number of slides for these screensizes is:
+The default number of slides for these screensizes are:

 ```js
 this.XsVisibleSlides = 1;